GetUSB.info Logo

 How does it work?

 Between the connection to your Apple TV box and a USB port on your TV sits a small electrical box.
 This box has a lithium ion battery and a custom PCB which stores extra power from the USB socket from your TV and buffers that power in the lithium battery.
-Then a bit stronger current is sent to your Apple TV box to properly power it.
+Then a slightly stronger current is sent to your Apple TV box to properly power it.

 How it works, power Apple TV box without outlet